Photo Gallery and Blog 2017

 At first the moon nudged into the edge and very slowly crept across the sun.
 This process took about 80 minutes.

 Even when the moon has obscured 2/3 of the sun, the light on the landscape looked perfectly normal and the darkening was imperceptible.

 These three photos of the partial phase show it with 40, 15, and 3 minutes left before totality.

 During the last ten minutes, the light looked strange.

-The imposing dark western sky and chill in the air made it feel spooky as the intensity waned faster and faster.
+The ominous dark western sky and chill in the air made it feel spooky as the intensity waned faster and faster.

 Then the two tails of the crescent shrunk together and the last bit of sun winked out.
 Totality!